cea-trust-platform/trust-documentation/doc/source/srcs/reference/all.rst

 Parameters are:

-- **[methode_calcul_pression_initiale]**  (*type:* string into ["avec_les_cl","avec_sources","avec_sources_et_operateurs","sans_rien"])   Keyword to select an option for the pressure calculation before the fist time step.
+- **[methode_calcul_pression_initiale]**  (*type:* string into ["avec_les_cl", "avec_sources", "avec_sources_et_operateurs", "sans_rien"])   Keyword to select an option for the pressure calculation before the fist time step.
 Options are : avec_les_cl (default option lapP=0 is solved with Neuman boundary conditions  on pressure if any), avec_sources (lapP=f is solved with Neuman boundaries conditions  and f integrating the source terms of the Navier-Stokes equations) and avec_sources_et_operateurs  (lapP=f is solved as with the previous option avec_sources but f integrating also  some operators of the Navier-Stokes equations).
 The two last options are useful and sometime necessary when source terms are implicited  when using an implicit time scheme to solve the Navier-Stokes equations.

 - **[projection_initiale]**  (*type:* int) Keyword to suppress, if boolean equals 0, the initial projection which checks  DivU=0.
 By default, boolean equals 1.